AnurupGuha/google_ML_crashcourse/google_mlcourse.md

             - However, having a zero bias is ins itelf not sufficient to tell us that the model is perfect
           - we can look at a more fine grained view of bias by looking at a calibration plot

-          - start from classification: thresholding
+          - start from classification: ROC curve and AUC